ComplexityGarage/Lidar/README.md

 https://www.raspberrypi.com/products/raspberry-pi-4-model-b/
 ### Lidar distance sensor (TF Luna 8m UARTI2C)
 https://botland.store/time-of-flight-sensor/16638-lidar-tf-luna-laser-distance-sensor-8m-uarti2c-5903351249041.html
+The full specifications can be found in TFLuna-specs.pdf or at https://www.mouser.pl/datasheet/2/1099/Benewake_10152020_TF_Luna-1954056.pdf.
 ### Servo (FEETECH Standard Servo FS5103B)
 https://www.pololu.com/product/3424
-Servo has a running angle of approximately 180°, the angular velocity can be easily modified in a wide range.
-Full specification can be found in FS5103B-specs.pdf.
+Servo has a running angle of approximately 180°, its angular velocity can be easily modified in a wide range.
+Full specifications can be found in FS5103B-specs.pdf.
 ### Other
 - Piezo buzzer,
 - 5V power generator (optional, the 5V pins of Raspberry Pi seem to work just fine)),